lzwjava/blog-source/_posts/2025-01-08-cofounder-en.md

 - Ensure that your cofounder is someone who can grow with you, so that after 10 years, you can hand over a successful startup or a public company to them.
 - Think long-term and focus on the essence of this matter.
 - Like large companies, it may take a lot of time to find the right cofounder.
 It could take 2 years to find the right one.
 You will meet a lot of people or reconnect with old buddies, and eventually, you will find the right person.
-- While we prefer not to use money to find a cofounder, recruiters often lack the patience and judgment needed to find such a great fit.
-It’s better to rely on your own first-hand impressions and judgments.
+- We prefer not to use money to find a cofounder, as it requires considerable effort.
+Instead, you need to rely primarily on your patience and judgment, as recruiters won’t be helpful in this process.
+It’s best to trust your own firsthand impressions and decisions.
 - The partner we have is likely the most suitable one, though there will be disagreements.
 Think about the bigger picture.
 If our startup project isn’t too challenging, we might find a partner more easily.
 - Think about everyone you meet and every collaborator you have.
 Reflect on why some of you couldn’t last long or go far together, or why some friendships have lasted.
 - Create a small team.
 It works best with fewer than 10 people in the current AI era.